ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Time step for the outermost atmospheric model loop in seconds.
 This corresponds to the frequency at which the physics routines and the top level dynamics routine are called.
 (Note that one call to the top-level dynamics routine results in multiple calls to the horizontal dynamics, tracer transport, and vertical dynamics routines; see the `FV3 dycore documentation <https://www.gfdl.noaa.gov/wp-content/uploads/2020/02/FV3-Technical-Description.pdf>`__ for details.)
 Must be set.
 Takes an integer value.

 ..
    COMMENT: FV3 documentation says DT_ATMOS must be set, but in our code, the default value is "".
 What is the actual default value?
-And is the default set by the FV3 dycore rather than in the SRW App itself?
+And is the default set by the FV3 dycore (or somewhere else) rather than in the SRW App itself?

 ``RESTART_INTERVAL``: (Default: "0")
    Frequency of the output restart files in hours.
 Using the default interval ("0"), restart files are produced at the end of a forecast run.
 When ``RESTART_INTERVAL="1"``, restart files are produced every hour with the prefix "YYYYMMDD.HHmmSS." in the ``RESTART`` directory.